-In past articles, we've discussed the confusion that many consumers of financial services have regarding terminology such as "fiduciary".
-Another misconception that many people (including related professionals) struggle with is the difference between Fee-Only and fee-based advice.
-These terms are frequently used interchangeably, but the differences between the two are like night and day.
+In other Articles on Wealth Management Topics, we've discussed the confusion that many consumers of financial services have regarding terminology such as "fiduciary".
+Another misconception that many people (including related professionals) struggle with is the difference between Fee-Only and fee-based financial advice.
+The terms "Fee-Only" and "fee-based" are frequently used interchangeably, but the differences between the two are like night and day.

 In July 2005, the SEC required that brokerage firms offering fee-based advice make the following disclosure:

 Your account is a brokerage account and not an advisory account.
 Our interests may not always be the same as yours.
 Please ask us questions to make sure you understand your rights and our obligations to you, including the extent of our obligations to disclose conflicts of interest and to act in your best interest.
 We are paid both by you and, sometimes, by people who compensate us based on what you buy.
 Therefore, our profits and our salespersons' compensation may vary by product and over time.

 This stands in stark contrast to Fee-Only advisors who are required by law to place client interests before their own, and to disclose potential conflicts of interest via their Form ADV's.